pepk0/Projects/wordy/ReadMe.md

 I made this CLI script to help me with solving word puzzles from a popular bulgarian mobile app

 #### The App:
+---
-> The app has 5 random letters and the goal is to create a valid word.
+> The app has some random letters and the goal is to create a valid word.
-> the problem is often you get stuck on a word and to get a hit, you need to sped money.
+> The problem is often you get stuck on a word and to get a hit, you need to sped money.
 > The app look like this ⬇️

 ![app](https://i.imgur.com/6vNWu8F.jpg)